Monday, 10 August 2015

 The new things learned in this trip are....

-The temple has the inscriptions of Pallava and Chola periods.
+The temple has the inscriptions of the Pallava and Chola periods.

-The place was called in different names as per the inscriptions.
-Nandhivarman ( 793 CE ) – Vaanapuram, Rajaraja Cholan ( 991CE ) – Theekkali Vallam and in Arunagirinathar’s Thiruppugazh – Thiruvalam,
+The place was called by different names as per the inscriptions.
+Nandhivarman (793 CE) – Vaanapuram, Rajaraja Cholan (991CE) – Theekkali Vallam, and in Arunagirinathar’s Thiruppugazh – Thiruvalam,

-The Lord Shiva is called in different names.
-Nandhivarma Pallavan-III (CE863) – Theekali Vallamudaya Parameswarar, Mahavali Vaana bana Raja ( Vikramathiya I) ( CE888) – Theekkali Perumanadikal, Rajaraja Cholan ( 991 CE) – Thirutheekkali Alwar, Rajendra Cholan (1015 CE)-Thiruvallamudayar, Vikrama Cholan ( 1123 CE ) –Thiruvallamudaya Mahadevar, Kulothunga Chozhan III ( 1212 CE) _ Thiruvallamudaya Nayanar.
+Lord Shiva is called by different names.
+Nandhivarma Pallavan-III (CE863) – Theekali Vallamudaya Parameswarar, Mahavali Vaana bana Raja (Vikramathiya I) (CE888) – Theekkali Perumanadikal, Rajaraja Cholan (991 CE) – Thirutheekkali Alwar, Rajendra Cholan (1015 CE)-Thiruvallamudayar, Vikrama Cholan (1123 CE) –Thiruvallamudaya Mahadevar, Kulothunga Chozhan III (1212 CE) - Thiruvallamudaya Nayanar.

-Sri Vinayagar is sitting on his vahana –moonchuru holding mango in the right hand, The reliefs associated with the history of this temple are highlighted in the front mandapam during the recent renovation.
-The Adhi Shiva temple is at a lower level with lot of inscriptions.
+Sri Vinayagar is sitting on his vahana –moonchuru holding a mango in the right hand.
+The reliefs associated with the history of this temple are highlighted in the front mandapam during the recent renovation.
+The Adhi Shiva temple is at a lower level with a lot of inscriptions.

-Rishabam turned back to Shiva and watching not to repeat by anybody else ( History of the temple )
+Rishabam turned back to Shiva and watched not be repeated by anybody else (History of the temple)

 Adhi Vilvanathar Temple